*Now Accepting New patients*

 Larry O. Sanders, MD.
 PC

-I have been practicing psychiatry for 27 years.
+I have been practicing psychiatry for over 30 years.
 I did my Internship in Internal Medicine, then transferred to Psychiatry.
 I believe in being a human being first, physician second and psychiatrist third.

 Individualized care.